Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Does China require consular legalization or apostille for its marriage documents?

 Apostille only, since November 7, 2023.
 China joined the Hague Apostille Convention and it entered into force on that date.
-Chinese civil documents, including the unmarried-status certificate (미혼증명서) from a household registration notary office (公证处), can now be apostilled by China's Ministry of Foreign Affairs or an authorized provincial foreign affairs office and accepted directly by Korean district offices.
+Chinese civil documents, including the unmarried-status certificate (미혼증명서) authenticated by China's Ministry of Foreign Affairs or an authorized provincial foreign affairs office, can now be apostilled and accepted directly by Korean district offices.
 The older consular legalization chain through the Chinese Embassy in Seoul is no longer required for documents apostilled after November 7, 2023.

 Vietnam is not yet a Hague member.
 What does that mean for my documents?

 Vietnamese documents require the full consular legalization chain until the Hague Apostille Convention enters into force for Vietnam on September 11, 2026.
-Before that date, your Certificate of Marital Status must be issued by the Vietnamese Embassy in Seoul and carry the embassy's consular stamp for use at Korean district offices.
+Vietnam deposited its instrument of accession on December 31, 2025, but the Convention does not enter into force for Vietnam until September 11, 2026.
+Before that date, your Certificate of Marital Status (혼인요건인증서) must be issued under the name of the Vietnamese Ambassador or Consul in Seoul for use at Korean district offices.
 From September 11, 2026 onward, Vietnamese documents can be apostilled through Vietnam's Ministry of Foreign Affairs and accepted directly.
+Any Vietnamese document issued before September 11, 2026 must still go through consular legalization, even if you present it after that date, because the cutoff is the issuance date, not the presentation date.
 Verify the effective date at hcch.net before relying on the apostille route.

 Can I get my CNI from my home country's embassy in Seoul instead of going back home?

 For some nationalities, yes.
-The US Embassy in Seoul issues the Affidavit of Eligibility to Marry directly in Seoul for USD 50.
-The Philippine Embassy in Seoul issues the Legal Capacity to Contract Marriage (LCCM) in Seoul.
+The US Embassy in Seoul notarizes the Affidavit of Eligibility to Marry directly in Seoul for USD 50.
+The Philippine Embassy in Seoul processes the Legal Capacity to Contract Marriage (LCCM) in Seoul.
 The Vietnamese Embassy in Seoul issues the Certificate of Marital Status in Seoul.
-Russia and China require documents from civil registry offices inside the home country, apostilled there.
+Russia and China require documents from authorities inside the home country, apostilled there.
 Always check with your specific embassy first, since procedures can change.

 Does my CNI need to be translated into Korean?